• Skip to Content

 Accelerated B.S./M.S.
 Physical Education Teacher Education

 Students must complete an internal application for admission to the accelerated B.S./M.S.
 (ABM) program.
 Students may apply for regular admission to the ABM in PETE in the fall semester following the completion of 60 credits.
 Only enrolled WVU PEK majors may be considered for regular admission to the program.
 Transfer students must complete at least 24 credit hours as degree-seeking students at WVU before applying.
 The minimum GPA requirement for regular admission is GPA of 3.0, with no provisional admissions allowed.
-Additional criteria include acceptable performance on the program's Professionalism Assessment used to monitor undergraduate student dispositions each semester and passing scores on the PRAXIS Core Exam..
+Additional criteria include acceptable performance on the program's Professionalism Assessment used to monitor undergraduate student dispositions each semester.
 Regular admission will not be offered to students with less than 2 semesters to complete the bachelor’s degree.
 The ABM in PETE is not available to students seeking a second (or subsequent) bachelor’s degree.
 Internal application is due by October 1 with program admissions decisions communicated by December 15.
 Applications will be reviewed by a three member work group (2 PETE faculty and 1 academic adviser) and presented to the program faculty for a final admissions decision.

 Major Code: 5508